irshu355/Android-WYSIWYG-Editor/README.md

 ##API

+ - `Render();` Render the editor.
+This method must be called to render the editor.

+ - `Render(String html)` Render the editor with HTML as parameter.

+ - `Render(EditorState state)` Render the editor with the state as parameter

  - `UpdateTextStyle(EditorTextStyle style);` Update the text style for the currently active block.
 Possible values are `H1,H2,H3,BOLD,ITALIC,INDENT and OUTDENT`

- - `InsertList(boolean isOrdered);`Insert an Ordered or Unordered List.
- - `InsertDivider();` Insert a line divider

- - `InsertLink():` Insert a link to the editor.
-Calling this method will open the dialog, where the user can type in the URL.
+ - `setH1TextSize(int size), setH2TextSize(int size) and setH3TextSize(int size)` Override the existing text sizes.
+There are getter methods as well to retrieve the existing text sizes for each.

  - `OpenImagePicker();` Opens up the image picker.
 Once the user has selected the image, it's automatically inserted to the editor.
 But you must configure a remote URL ,where you want the image to be uploaded.
 If the Remote URL is not specifed, the image is not persisted.

  - `InsertImage(Bitmap bitmap);` Insert a bitmap image into the editor.

  - `setImageUploaderUri(String Url);`used to configure the remote URL ,where you want the image to be uploaded.
 This is compulsory if you are using the Image Picker.

+ - `setEditorImageLayout(int layout);` Override the default layout for images in the editor.

+ - `InsertList(boolean isOrdered);`Insert an Ordered or Unordered List.

+ - `setListItemLayout(int layout);` Override the default layout for list items.

+ - `InsertDivider();` Insert a line divider

+ - `setDividerLayout(int layout);` Override the default layout for dividers

  - `InsertMap():` Fires up the google map location picker activity.
 Once the user has selected the location, the library will automatically insert the marker with the location into editor.

- - `InsertMap(data.getStringExtra("cords"), true);` Insert the marker into the editor.
-This method is intented to use inside `onActivityResult():`
+ - `InsertMap(String Cords);` Insert the marker into the editor.
+The cordinates must be of string form,  `"LAT,LNG"`
+ - `setMapViewLayout(int layout)` Override the default layout for maps in the editor

  - `RenderEditor(String html);` Used to render the content into the editor from an HTML string